What is Trade Effluent?

 It’s not always clear cut as to whether you will need a consent as some trade effluent streams may appear to fall under the definition given by the legislation but don’t require a Consent.
 Restaurants and other food-serving establishments fall in to this category although they may need an oil interceptor/fat trap to prevent blockages.

-Temporary discharges (e.g. building sites) may or may not require a temporary agreement.
-Mobile businesses such as Wheelie-bin cleaning or car valeting will need to ensure the effluent produced is recovered and discharged at a Consented location.
+Temporary liquid waste discharges (e.g. building sites) may or may not require a temporary agreement.
+Mobile businesses such as Wheelie-bin cleaning or car washes and valeting will need to ensure the effluent produced is recovered and discharged at a Consented location.

 How do I get a Trade Effluent Consent?